D.M. or Ph.D.? Succeeding Beyond The Choice

 If you want to achieve professional success, having a degree is definitely a plus, but it’s not the only contributing factor in that success.
 Here are three additional tips to help propel you toward your professional goals:

 - Earn the “right” degree.
-In D.M. or Ph.D. in Management?, Dr. Tiffany Yates and I describe what distinguishes the two degrees.
+In D.M. or Ph.D. in Management?, I describe what distinguishes the two degrees.
 Now it’s up to you to make the choice that best fits your career goals.
 I chose to pursue a D.M. degree because it gave me knowledge and skills I could apply immediately to my work, at the time, as an entrepreneur and consultant.
 Today, as an administrator in higher education, my D.M. degree continues to serve me due to the strong research component required to earn the degree.

 - Expose yourself to opportunities.
 When I earned my D.M., I didn’t have plans to switch careers from consulting to higher education, but when opportunities arose to make the career transition I was open to exploring a new career path.
 While my move to higher education wasn’t planned, it was definitely strategic.
 I positioned myself to receive opportunities by actively networking and developing contacts, and also by volunteering my services in areas I hadn’t experienced yet, like higher education consulting.